kywertheim/NLP_Fundamentals/README.md

 # NLP_Fundamentals

-Context: I completed these guided programming exercises during the Coursera course entitled 'Natural Language Processing with Classification and Vector Spaces'.
+Context: I completed these guided programming exercises during the Coursera course entitled Natural Language Processing with Classification and Vector Spaces.

 1. C1_W1_Assignment.ipynb:
 This notebook records the use of logistic regression for sentiment analysis of tweets.